 It may help to keep in mind that you may be the only adult who will ever talk to a young person about sexuality in an honest, accurate, and nonjudgmental way.
 Your good intentions, your positive, healthy attitude, your nonjudgmental tone, and the information you offer may be more than appreciated — it may save a young person’s life.

-Armed with knowledge about comprehensive, medically accurate sexuality education, you now need to jump in!
+Armed with knowledge about comprehensive sex education, you now need to jump in!
 Talk with a mentor or colleague, browse your local library, or surf online to become acquainted with the breadth and scope of resources available.

 Contact Planned Parenthood educators near you to talk with and learn more about this important topic.
 Many Planned Parenthood affiliates provide consultation and training to assist with implementing sexuality education programs.

-Select an option from the drop-down list below to find additional resources on implementing sexuality education.
+Select an option from the drop-down list below to find additional resources on implementing sex education.